 Stephanie Slade (05:05):

-Yeah, I think there are actually a couple of different things going on here.
+I think there are actually a couple of different things going on here.
 One is this idea of a realignment on class or educational grounds, and I think there is quite a lot of evidence that this is happening.
-So it used to be that when people thought about the Republican party, they thought of country club Republicans, they thought about business owners, they thought about wealthier and highly educated constituencies and when they thought about Democrats, they thought about blue collar workers.
-They thought about labor union members, right?
-People, maybe they completed their high school diploma but they didn't go on to college and that has very much changed.
-I mean, there's a lot of evidence to suggest that if you have a college degree, you are much more likely to vote Democrats today, and if you didn't go to college or if you are a sort of blue collar worker, you're much more likely than you used to be to be a Republican.
+So it used to be that when people thought about the Republican Party, they thought of country club Republicans, they thought about business owners, they thought about wealthier and highly educated constituencies.
+And when they thought about Democrats, they thought about blue collar workers, they thought about labor union members, people maybe who didn't go on, maybe they completed their high school diploma, but they didn't go on to college.

-So there are definitely changes afoot.
-The second question, and maybe the more interesting one substantively is what does that mean for where the parties come down on different policy issues?
-Does the Republican party as a result of these changes need to abandon its commitment to free markets, free trade and become the party of big government?
-Some people think yes, some people are arguing, yes, this is the future of the Republican party and so let's get behind industrial policy and tariffs and so on and so forth.
-I'm more skeptical of that, but I do acknowledge that there are now two sides of this debate, whereas once upon a time, if you are a Republican, you probably believed in individual liberty, believing a government free markets.
-Nowadays there is what I often refer to as the liberalism schism that's opened up, and by that I mean classical liberalism.
+The second question, and maybe the more interesting one substantively, is what does that mean for where the parties come down on different policy issues?
+Does the Republican Party, as a result of these changes, need to abandon its commitment to free markets, free trade, and become the party of big government?
+Some people think, yes.
+Some people are arguing, yes, this is the future of the Republican Party, let's get behind industrial policy and tariffs and so on and so forth.

-Again, limited government on one side, big government, robust government, muscular government on the other side, and you now have conservatives who are in that muscular government camp who are saying, forget your limited government, forget your individual liberty.
-We want strong leaders who are willing to use the power of the state to enact our beliefs into law.
-So this is a real change.
 I'm not convinced that that's necessarily the future.
 I'm very hopeful.
-I think this is very much an open debate still, so I'm hopeful that that is not going to be the future, but I think there are two camps that are battling it out right now in the sort of marketplace of ideas.
+I think that this is still very much an open debate.
+I'm hopeful that that is not going to be the future, but I think there are two camps that are battling it out right now in the marketplace of ideas.

-Mitch Daniels (07:10):
+Mitch Daniels (07:11):

-Stephanie Slade (08:06):
+Stephanie Slade (08:07):

-There are those who believe that this is the future, that a realistic approach to politics is recognizing that politics is war, that you have friends and you have enemies, and all that matters is who holds power at any given time and using that power when you have it to reward your friends and to punish your enemies.
+There are those who believe that this is the future, that a realistic approach to politics is recognizing that politics is war, that you have friends and you have enemies.
+All that matters is who holds power at any given time and using that power when you have it to reward your friends and to punish your enemies.
 This is one approach to politics, and there are people who think that this is the more realistic approach.
-I think it is a very dangerous approach.
-So not just because I think it maybe is immoral and we could get into why on principled grounds.
-I'm not comfortable with it, but if you normalize treating politics that way and using government power that way, then you are normalizing the other side doing the same to you.
-And so this is part of the reason that I am not comfortable with, and I wouldn't advocate any political movement going down that road in the first place.

 Mitch Daniels (08:58):